stefaweb/Q17-Amplifier/Q17-SIGMA-PSU-1.0/README.md

 # Q17-SIGMA-PSU 1.0<br>

-The Q17-SIGMA-PSU power supply is inspired by Tin Kan's Sigma22.
+The Q17-SIGMA-PSU power supply is inspired by Ti Kan's Sigma22.
 This power supply provides a regulated 50-60V and 5A continuous source (with external heatsinks).
 The voltage drop is less than 6 V (+10V for the original circuit limited to 30V).
 It should be able to power an amplifier board.

 This project is currently being tested and validated.